SuicaLondon/BlogDraft/Web Observer API/IntersectionObserverAPI.md

 ## Historical solution of lazy loading
 In history, existed a number of implementations of lazy loading, visibility detection and identifying the relationship between two elements.
 Different events played important roles.
 It always came with the performance burden so that developers invent various methods to fix the performance impact, such as throttle and debounce.

-> iOS UIWebViews only triggle the scrol event when the scrolling has completed [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event)
+> iOS UIWebViews only invoke the scrol event when the scrolling has completed [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event)

 ```JavaScript
 // simple logic of the scroll event handler for bottom loading